f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab6.rst

 In this task we will:

-* manipulate an interface on the active BIG-IP.
+* Manipulate an interface on the active BIG-IP
-* disable an interface and observe BIG-IP behavior during failover
+* Disable an interface and observe BIG-IP behavior during failover
-* monitor logs to review the failover process.
+* Monitor logs to review the failover process

 On the active BIG-IP: